 - Decide on whether the TC role is permanent or rotated between members of the team.

 Do not keep contributors waiting too long - if there is an unavoidable delay in reviewing a pull request make sure contributors are aware of this as early as possible in the cycle so that they can plan for contingencies.

 Set expectations with, and ensure Product and Delivery managers are aware of how much time is being taken up with InnerSource review

 Keep the relevant documentation up to date

-Keep feature request and bug reports up to date in Jira.
+Keep feature request and bug reports up to date in Jira or equivalent issue manager.

 Communicate with contributors setting realistic expectations for timescales for review of Pull Requests

 Conduct code reviews with contributors according the code of conduct defined in the

 Participate and answer questions where appropriate (chat groups, GitHub discussions, Jira etc.)

 Developers, product managers, marketers, and other roles within the company that help drive software forward.
 Contributors are not necessarily part of the direct project team but help build software by contributing code, submitting bug fixes, and more.